au-ts/cogent/cogent/tests/README.md

       - [ FILE.cogent ... ]

     # The expected test result.
-    # "yes" means the file should successfully compile.
+    # "pass" means the file should successfully compile or
+    #   the test should successfully run
-    # "no" means the compiler should successfully finish,
+    # "fail" means the compiler should successfully finish,
-    #   but the code shouldn't compile successfully.
+    #   but the code shouldn't compile successfully or the test failed
     # "error" means the compiler is expected to crash
     #   (useful for tests that are currently broken).
     # "wip" means the test hasn't been completed.
-    #   it will be run and the output will be ignored and marked as passing
+    #   It will be run and the output will be ignored and marked as passing
     expected_result: ( "pass" | "fail" | "error" | "wip" )
   }
   - { ... }